-We will continue to monitor developments at the CRTC as proceedings related to the implementation of Bill C-11 continue, and weigh in where it is appropriate.
-You can find our submissions to the current proceeding on the CRTC website.
+FilmOntario was also pleased to participate in the Commission's cross-country industry consultations on Canadian content in February.
+We will continue to monitor developments at the CRTC as proceedings related to the implementation of Bill C-11 are rolled out, and weigh in where it is appropriate.